Overview of Cohousing

 - people share infrequently used items (lawn mower, tools, etc.) reducing the cost and waste of purchasing these items separately

-- residence do not share the same ideology, other than a desire to be part of a community that knows and supports their neighbors
+- residents do not share the same ideology, other than a desire to be part of a community that knows and supports their neighbors